Skip to content

 Prescription Drug Coverage Inside Medicare Advantage Plans

-One of the most important structural features of Medicare Advantage is the annual maximum out-of-pocket limit.
-Once you reach this spending cap, the plan typically covers 100% of covered services for the remainder of the year.
+One of the most financially protective structural features of Medicare Advantage is the annual maximum out-of-pocket limit.
+Each Medicare Advantage plan must establish a maximum out-of-pocket amount for covered in-network services.
+Once a beneficiary’s covered cost-sharing payments — copayments, coinsurance, and deductibles — reach this annual cap, the plan covers 100 percent of covered in-network services for the remainder of the calendar year.

-How Medicare Advantage Fits Into Retirement Income Planning
+How Medicare Advantage Fits Into Retirement Healthcare Planning

 Who Medicare Advantage Often Works Best For